JorisJamers/JorisJamers.github.io/index.md

 # About Me

-Started at [Gluo NV](https://www.gluo.be) as a DevOps Engineer on the 1st of August 2019.
+Started at [Gluo NV](http://www.gluo.be) as a DevOps Engineer on the 1st of August 2019.
+During my studies at [University College PXL](https://www.pxl.be) I got obsessed with Linux and Automation.
+Having these obsessions, [Gluo NV](http://www.gluo.be) was the perfect company to start my IT carreer.